fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

     The data is presented in order and comma separated **EC,TDS,S,SG**, for instance **0.00,0,0.00,1.000**

+!!! warning "Readings are 0?"
+    It is normal that if the probe type has been changed (for instance, you are using a K10 probe), that the readings are 0 after setting the probe type.

 ##### Dry calibration

 Follow the steps below with the dry sensor before introducing it to the calibration solutions.
 You need to do this step even if the readings in dry state are 0.